// Features

 Tips

-cached_tokensfield in usage responses over time.
-A consistently low ratio may indicate that your prompt templates are not stable enough for caching. - Avoid unnecessary prompt variation -- Randomized few-shot example ordering, per-request metadata in system prompts, and dynamic timestamps all reduce cache effectiveness.
+• Avoid unnecessary prompt variation.
+Randomized few-shot example ordering, per-request metadata in system prompts, and dynamic timestamps all reduce cache effectiveness.